LAPSHub/gait-joint-angles/README.md

 # gait-joint-angles

-Repository for the LaPS gait analysis laboratory project
+Code repository for the LaPS gait analysis laboratory project

 Currently, it comprises four scripts:

-- `calcula_angulo`: estimates angles of lower limb joints (hip, knee, and ankle) from points of interest data read from OpenPose output JSON files, segments data from a selection window, interpolates data points, and plots joint graphs;
+- `test_script`: this script demonstrates the usage of some `lapsgait` functionalities.
-- `calcula_media`: averages one-gait-cycle segmented angle joint curves.
+- `lapsgait`: module with classes and functions to process gait signals.
-- `teste_script`: script created in order to demonstrate the use of the developed module.
+- *`calcula_angulo`: (deprecated) estimates angles of lower limb joints (hip, knee, and ankle) from points of interest data read from OpenPose output JSON files, segments data from a selection window, interpolates data points, and plots joint graphs;
-- `lapsgait`: Module with classes and functions for analyze gait signals created from the unification of the calcula_angulo and calcula_media scripts.
-Keeping the initial objective of both.
+- `calcula_media`: (deprecated) averages one-gait-cycle segmented angle joint curves.*

 The very fist version of these scripts is credited to Frederico Lopes (@fredlopes)